ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Data on email that fails all underlying authentication checks provides baseline visibility on how the Domain Owner's domain is being received at the Mail Receiver.
+Based on this visibility, the

+Herr (ed) & Levine (ed)  Expires 15 October 2021               [Page 61]

+Internet-Draft                  DMARCbis                      April 2021

-Based on this visibility, the Domain Owner can begin deployment of authentication technologies across uncovered email sources.
+   Domain Owner can begin deployment of authentication technologies across uncovered email sources.
 Additionally, the Domain Owner may come to an understanding of how its domain is being misused.

-Herr (ed) & Levine (ed)  Expires 15 October 2021               [Page 60]

-Internet-Draft                  DMARCbis                      April 2021

 B.6.  mailto Transport Example